Orbit Fitting

 The uncertain orbit state (state + covariance + non-grav model).

-class kete.fitting.OrbitSamples
+class kete.orbit_fitting.OrbitSamples

 Collection of plausible orbits from MCMC uncertainty estimation.